 Continue to Support Afghan Neighbors

-Working to protect Our Afghan Neighbors
+Working to Protect our Afghan Neighbors

 The evacuation was just the beginning.
 We must continue to advocate for our Afghan neighbors in the U.S. and abroad.